-As information is more accessible due to the widespread transfer of knowledge through the Internet they have been able to expand their database.
+As information is more accessible due to the widespread transfer of knowledge through the Internet they expanded their database.

-Due to the increase in names added to the database errors may have crept in.
+Due to the increase in names in the database errors may have crept in.

 This sharing of knowledge will mean that all of us will profit from this valuable resource.